simoncurd/hula-lang/README.md

 End
 ```

-For further information please see the [Hula Language Guide].
+For further information please see the [Hula Language Guide](https://github.com/simoncurd/hula-lang/wiki/Hula-Language-Guide).

+# How it works

+Hula scripts are parsed into BeanShell which is interpreted at execution time.
+Conditional logic is parsed by Antlr.

 # Getting Started